 Kendra has an interest in manual therapy and has completed her Advanced Manual and Manipulative Therapy Exams with certification in Spinal Manipulation.
 She also has certification in acupuncture by the Acupuncture Foundation of Canada Institute (AFCI), and uses an anatomical approach to acupuncture in her practice.
 She is also certified in Gunn IMS (intramuscular stimulation).

-Kendra has completed coursework in vestibular rehabilitation, muscle imbalance syndromes, mobilization of the nervous system, sensitization of the nervous system and shoulder dysfunctions.
+Kendra has completed coursework in introductory and advanced vestibular rehabilitation, muscle imbalance syndromes, mobilization of the nervous system, sensitization of the nervous system and shoulder dysfunctions.
 Kendra enjoys treating a variety of injuries using manual therapy techniques and exercise.
 Her clinical interests include shoulder and hip dysfunctions.